silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 ## Configuring error logging

 You can configure your logging using Monolog handlers.
 The handlers should be provided in the `Logger.handlers` configuration setting.
-Below we have a couple of common examples, but Monolog comes with [many different handlers](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#handlers) for you to try.
+Below we have a couple of common examples, but Monolog comes with [many different handlers](https://github.com/Seldaek/monolog/blob/main/doc/02-handlers-formatters-processors.md#handlers) for you to try.

 ### Sending emails

-To send emails, you can use Monolog's [NativeMailerHandler](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/NativeMailerHandler.php#L74), like this:
+To send emails, you can use Monolog's `NativeMailerHandler`, like this:

 ```yaml
 SilverStripe\Core\Injector\Injector: